A novel statistical approach to analyze image classification: Image deformation models

-where $f_0,f_1$ are two unknown functions and $\eta_i,\xi_i, \xi_i^{\prime},\tau_i, \tau_i^{\prime}$ are unobserved independent random variables.
-The lightening/darkening factor $\eta_i$ is moreover assumed to be positive.
-Notice that the number of pixels in each image is $d^2.$ Throughout the article, we assume that the template functions $f_0,f_1$ are non-negative.
-Since also $\eta_i > 0,$ this means that also all pixel values $X^{(i)}_{j,\ell}$ are non-negative.
+where $f_0,f_1$ are the two unknown template functions and $\eta_i,\xi_i, \xi_i^{\prime},\tau_i, \tau_i^{\prime}$ are unobserved independent random variables.
+Each image consists of $d^2$ pixels.
+The brightness factor $\eta_i$ is assumed to be positive.
+Throughout the article, we assume that the template functions $f_0,f_1$ are non-negative.
+This implies that all pixel values $X^{(i)}_{j,\ell}$ are also non-negative.

-The support of a function $g$ is the set of all arguments for which the function value is non-zero.
-For the template functions $f_0,f_1,$ we call the function restricted to its support the \textit{object}.
-The complement of the support (arguments with function value zero) is called \textit{background}.